-In most modern architecture, there are two distinctive options which an architect can choose when designing a scheme for a client:
+In most modern architecture, there are two distinct options which an architect can choose when designing a scheme for a client:

 They can play it safe and basically copy a modern building which already exists.OR

-Apply the general principals of Bauhaus to a brand new design by using simple shapes and unusual angles.
+Apply the general principles of Bauhaus to a brand new design by using simple shapes and unusual angles.

 This movement, as with anything which has a lot of influence on society, was not accepted by everyone.

-It was always under scrutiny from the Nazi movement which preferred classicism over modernism.
-They criticised the Bauhaus style because they didn’t agree with the modernistic styles, they even went as far as to labelling it ‘un-German’ and calling it a front for communists, Russians and social liberals.
+It was always under scrutiny by the Nazi movement which preferred classicism over modernism.
+They criticised the Bauhaus style because they didn’t agree with the modernistic styles, they even went as far as to labelling it ‘un-German’ and call it a front for communists, Russians and social liberals.